mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

    - This context-enriched information is sent to the LLM for SQL generation
    - The generated SQL is executed and results formatted into natural language

-## Future Improvements
+## 🔮 Future Improvements

 - Support for more complex database schemas and relationships
-- Integration with additional LLM providers and local models
+- Integration with additional LLM providers and local models (Deepseek-r1:1.5b and Qwen3:1.7b)
 - Advanced data visualization of query results
 - Fine-tuning models for improved SQL generation accuracy
 - Support for database operations beyond querying (e.g., inserts, updates)

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contact
+## 📧 Contact

 For questions or feedback, please contact: mcikalmerdeka@gmail.com